anshul-sol/Light-Dark-Mode/README.md

 # Light-Dark-Mode
-Switch colors from light to dark
+Switch background from light to dark or in reverse